frekac/psFredrik/README.md

 # psFredrik

-Shared code for / from my blog
+This repository contain code that I've created for my blog at psfredrik.chiloma.com.